 I'm 85 years old, and my skin sometimes tears open if I bump against something.
-Why does this happen, and what can I do about it?
+Why does this happen, and how can I prevent it?

 Fragile or thin skin that tears easily is a common problem in older adults.
 Aging, sun exposure and genetics all play a role in thinning skin.
-Certain medications, such as long-term use of oral or topical corticosteroids, also can weaken the skin and blood vessels in the skin.
+Certain medications, such as long-term use of corticosteroids, also can weaken the skin and blood vessels in the skin.

-Thin skin isn't necessarily a sign of a serious underlying medical condition.
-But you might want to see a doctor, who can evaluate your skin.
+Thin skin isn't necessarily a sign of an underlying medical condition.
+But if it tears often, consider seeing a health care provider who can evaluate your skin.

 To protect thin skin and prevent tears and cuts:

 - Wear a long-sleeved shirt, long pants and a wide-brimmed hat.
 The forearms are common areas for minor injury to the skin.
 Consider wearing two layers to protect them when doing yardwork or gardening.

 - If you must be outside in the sun, use a water-resistant, broad-spectrum sunscreen with an SPF of at least 30.
 Apply sunscreen generously, and reapply every two hours — or more often if you're swimming or sweating.

 - Keep skin well moisturized and protected by using a moisturizing cream, such as Vanicream, CeraVe or Cetaphil.

 Aug.
 11, 2022